Memot District

 The district is easily accessed by road from Kampong Cham or Kratié.
 Though there are numerous smaller roads within the district that cross the border into Vietnam, there is no official international border crossing within the district.
 The closest official crossing is 44 km southeast of the district capital at Trapeang Phlong in Ponhea Kraek District.
 Memot town lies on National Highway 7 near the midpoint between Kampong Cham and Kratié.
+It is the birthplace of prime minister Hun Manet.

 Location

 Memot district is the most easterly district in Tboung Khmum Province and shares a border with Vietnam.
 Reading from the north clockwise, Memot shares a border with Preaek Prasab and Snuol districts of Kratié Province to the north.
 The eastern border of the district is shared with the Vietnamese Province of Bình Phước, while Tây Ninh Province of Vietnam is to the south.
 The western border of the district abuts Ponhea Kraek and Dambae districts of Tboung Khmum province.